BinaryBeast/BinaryBeast_API_PHP/README.md

 Let's use the API to search for a game

-This is important for a one reason especially: the returne results includes a game_code, which you can use while creating tournaments to let BinaryBeast know which game you want to use
+This is important for a one reason especially: the returned results includes a game_code, which you can use while creating tournaments to let BinaryBeast know which game you want to use

 	$result = $bb->game_search('war');